jadenl99/JPCP-tool/README.md

 ### Output
 Registration data will be stored in the database.
 ### Instructions for Running
 * On the root, top level directory, run `python app.py`.
 Fill out the form on the top.
 For the `select directory`, select your `<data>` folder.
-Then navigate to the slab registration panel and fill out the form.
+Then navigate to the slab registration panel by clicking the menu button on the top left and fill out the form.
 Wait for registration to complete, then close and rerun the application to move on to the slab classification phase (this is necessary to trigger an update).

 ## Step 4: Slab Classification
 ### Setting up the File System